diffix/aircloak-tools/README.rst

 A small package for querying an Aircloak service via the postgres api.

+The main aim is to provide an Aircloak-friendly wrapper around `psycopg2`, and in particular to provide clear error messages when something doesn't go as planned.

-Uses `psycopg2` under the hood to establish the connection and send queries.
-Query results are return as a `pandas` dataframe.
+Query results are return as `pandas` dataframes.